2285 (JLCF) - Wellness

 A. Classroom Physical Activity Breaks

-The District offers opportunities for students to participate in physical activity after school through interscholastic and intramural sports and clubs.
+The District offers opportunities for students to participate in physical activity after

 C. Walking and Biking to School

-The District will support walking or biking to school by students or faculty only if determined safe by the building principal.
+The District will support walking or biking to school by students and faculty only if

 VI.
 PROFESSIONAL LEARNING/WELLNESS OPPORTUNITIES